 We both know that ranking well on the search results means nothing if you are not converting well or making more sales.

-CRO refers to the process of fixing up your website to promote conversion.
+CRO, therefore, refers to the process of fixing up your website to promote conversion.
 This has more to do with designing and formatting for appeal, rather than ranking on search results.

-Still, SEO can further improve the conversion rate of your website by optimizing your web page to ensure your site visitors that they are in the right place.
+Still, SEO can further improve the conversion rate of your website by optimizing your web page to ensure your site visitors are in the right place.
 This is specifically evident in your title tags and headings, site structure, clearly defined products, and compelling calls-to-action.

 Speaking of formatting for appeal, SEO can also improve user experience in your online shop.
 SEO can ensure that your web pages are loading fast enough for customers to keep engaging.
-It’s also about making your website mobile-responsive so your audience can browse and shop from your online store no matter what device they are using.
+It’s also about making your website mobile-responsive, so your audience can browse and shop from your online store no matter what device they are using.

 Digital buyers are predicted to grow up to 2.14 billion by 2021.
 This data prediction from Statista.com was made pre-pandemic, and that number is expected to grow even bigger.